superfaceai/docs/docs/guides/use-in-app.md

-# Run use case in production
+# Run capability in production

-This guide describes how an use case can be used in any production Node.js application, without the use of Superface [remote registry](https://superface.ai/catalog).
+This guide describes how a capability can be used in any production Node.js application, without the use of Superface [remote registry](https://superface.ai/catalog).

 ## Prerequisites